Best Auto-Translate Extensions for Browsers in 2026

 - C — technically works, but you will stop using it after a day

-Full disclosure: I am the founder of SwiftIn, one of the seven tools in this comparison.
-I tried to hold SwiftIn to a higher bar than the others, and I have named SwiftIn weaknesses in plain text below.
+Full disclosure: I am the founder of SwiftIn.
+I tried to hold SwiftIn to a higher bar than the others.
 If you catch me being unfair in either direction, email me.

 1. SwiftIn

 A popular all-purpose translator with cross-device sync across browser, macOS, iOS, and Apple Watch.
-Translates full pages or selected text with a popup, and keeps a history of your translations across devices.
+Full pages or selected text translate via a popup, with translation history synced across devices.

 Strength: the cross-device sync is genuinely nice if you live inside the Apple ecosystem and want one translation history everywhere.

 Microsoft's official extension.
-Click the toolbar icon to translate the whole page inline, or select text for a popup translation.
-Strong on Bing ecosystem and Office integration for business users.
+Click the toolbar icon to translate the whole page inline, or select text for a popup.
+Decent if your organization runs on Microsoft 365.

 An open-source Firefox-first extension that also runs on Chromium.
 Full-page translation with your choice of engine (Google, Yandex, DeepL, or Bing), inline rendering, and a surprising amount of control over what gets translated.

-Strength: the most flexible full-page translator on the list.
-Open-source, respects your choice of engine, good for power users who want to read the web in their own language without paying anyone.
+Strength: open-source, free, respects your choice of engine.
+Reasonable for power users who want to read the web in their own language without paying anyone.

-Weakness: strictly a page translator.
+Limit: strictly a page translator.
 Nothing for chat, nothing for writing, no tone styles.
-If you only read, this is an honest free pick.
-If you also respond, you will need a second tool.

 Results by workflow

-Here is the scoring for all seven tools across the four workflows I tested.
+Tier scoring across the four workflows I tested.
 Tier labels only — see the methodology above for what each letter means.

 Which one to pick